 A nearly inescapable fact of modern life (although Lord knows I try) is how much we bond through mass media – what’s on Netflix, who watches Game of Thrones, verdict on the last Avengers movie.
 We’re looking into how media consumption (which includes podcasts and music) may be different for Solos – not just what they watch, but how and why they watch it: we suspect that the emotionality – what drives Solos to media consumption, what else they do while and after they watch or listen – may be different.

 We may be wrong; it’s early days, and what’s the point of research if you already know how it ends?
 (Kind of like a good mini-series).
-But we know, at a minimum, that when household formation changes, especially from Plus One to Solo, media consumption goes up.
-TV consumption by recently divorced men skyrockets, as does listening to podcasts.
+But we know, at a minimum, that when household formation changes, especially from plus one to single person household, media consumption goes up.
+TV consumption by recently divorced men who are feeling skyrockets, as does listening to podcasts.
 What other differences are there with Solos?

 I, personally, have a pet theory that Netflix is the new Xanax – a nearly psycho-pharmacological, and certainly epidemic, method of self-soothing.
 Think it over before you dismiss that out of hand.